-- Before using this reagent, please read these instructions. - Do not use reagents after the expiration date. - Specimens, before and after fixation, and all other materials exposed to them. should be handled like biohazardous materials with proper precautions. - Inhalation or ingestion of the highly allergic fixative formaldehyde is harmful.
+- Before using this reagent, please read these instructions. - Do not use reagents after the expiration date. - Specimens, before and after fixation, and all other materials exposed to them, should be handled like biohazardous materials with proper precautions. - Inhalation or ingestion of the highly allergic fixative formaldehyde is harmful.
 Wear protective mask.
 If swallowed, induce vomiting.
-If skin or eve contact occurs, wash thoroughly with water. - Organic reagents are flammable.
-Do not use near open flame. - Never pipette reagents by mouth and avoid their contact with skin, mucous membranes and clothes.
+If skin or eye contact occurs, wash thoroughly with water. - 5.
+Organic reagents are flammable.
+Do not use near open flame. - Never pipette reagents by mouth and avoid their contact with skin, mucous membranes and clothes. - Avoid microbial contamination of reagents as incorrect result may occur. - Avoid splashing of reagents or generation of aerosols. - 9.
+For research use only.
+Not for diagnostic use.